protieusz/Ballz-Out/README.md

 # Ballz-Out
-Lesovoz style keyboard that fits a Hubris case that has a trackball or trackpad option &amp; EVQ roller encoder.
-Closed Source.
+Lesovoz style keyboard that fits a Hubris case that has a trackball or trackpad option &amp; EVQ roller encoder. ~~Closed Source.~~

+Open sourced except my custom designed trackball holder which I spend a lot of time designing it which I will only upload as STL.
+I will only upload gerber files since I use EasyEDA to design so converting to pcb file will cause the file to be inaccurate.

+Hubris case file you can find in Rain's repo which I don't have the link with right now.
+No mods on the Hubris case.

+Custom switch plate will need to be printed in order to secure the Ballz Out PCB.

+No more Group Buys.

 Ballz Out is compatible with the following existing cases: